bensadeh/circumflex/README.md

 ## Configuration
 ### How to change settings
 Customize `circumflex` by editing `config.env` in `~/.config/circumflex`.
-If `config.env` doesn't exist, `circumflex` can create it for you fully populated with the available options.
+If `config.env` doesn't exist, `circumflex` can create one and populated it with the available options and their descriptions.
 You can also export the keys and values from `config.env` as
 [environmental variables](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables)
 in your shell.